vkbo/novelWriter/docs/source/int_started.rst

 If you have any issues, try uninstalling the previous version and making a fresh install.
-If you already had a version installed via a different method, you should uninstall that first as having multiple installations has been known to cause issues.
+If you already had a version installed via a different method, you should uninstall that first as having multiple installations has been known to cause problems.

 .. note::
    The novelWriter installer is not signed because Microsoft doesn't currently provide a way for